Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 The additional argument `sunset`(seen in Deju) suggests that execution may be controlled via parameters, potentially allowing different behaviours or modes.

-This confirms that the scheduled task is responsible for maintaining persistent, hidden execution of the payload.
+This suggests that the scheduled task is responsible for maintaining persistent, hidden execution of the payload.

 ---